wesleychristelis/ngrx-poc/README.md

 * Instand updates to UI components (Sync up the UI automatically with contacting the Backend).
 * __Implicitly__ cover cases where datat has been changed and the UI state must update.
 * __Decouple__ you data from your __components__, when the component gets destroyed, so does the data
+* Components will be a pure representation of state.
+No longer responsible for fetching and storing the data.
+* Data is protected and owned by the store.

 ## Environment Setup